 Cleaners fall into three categories: alkaline (cleaners with a pH above 7), acidic (cleaners with a pH below 7), and neutral (cleaners with a pH of 7).
 Prolonged use of cleaners that are highly alkaline (products with a high pH like un-diluted household bleach) or highly acidic (products with a low pH like vinegar) may break down some sealers which are there to help prevent soap scum, oils, and dirt from penetrating into the grout.
 If use of highly acidic or alkaline cleaners is needed, consult with the grout manufacturer for their recommendations.

 - Alkaline cleaners: Use this type of cleaner when you need to remove stubborn grease or other substances that will not come off with water alone.
 While highly alkaline cleaners may not harm tile or grout when used occasionally, they can strip away sealant from the grout over time and you may need to eventually rejuvenate your sealant.
 Highly alkaline cleaners may also chemically burn your skin so wear gloves and avoid splashing.
 With a pH of 12, un-diluted household bleach is an example of an alkaline cleaner and should not be used on tile and grout on a regular basis.
 For cleaning and sanitizing, the CDC recommends a dilution of one cup of bleach to five gallons of water.
-Diluting bleach decreases the alkalinity and is safe for regular use on all types of ceramic tile surfaces.
+Diluting bleach decreases the alkalinity and is safe for regular use on all types of porcelain and ceramic tile surfaces.
 Thoroughly rinse any cleaner from the surface and do not allow residue to dry on the tile and grout.

 - Acidic cleaners: Highly acidic cleaners are corrosive but in a different way than highly alkaline cleaners.
 Since cement grout is alkaline, the acid reacts with it and dissolves a thin layer on top, exposing clean grout below.
 While these cleaners may appear to “clean,” most manufacturers do not recommend them because of their eroding effect on grout.
 Acidic tile and grout cleaners should only be used by professionals when removing and replacing grout.